the Sjarme Litter

 The litter is named for the Frisian word for "charm" which is "sjarme".
 Our stud, Llewyn hails from the Charm City, aka Baltimore, and so we tip our hat to his home town!

 Each pup will have a registered name with this word starting it - it signifies to others they are from the same litter.
-Then, each pup will have a name from their ancestors or a Dutch/Frisian name, followed by the kennel name (fan de Wiide Mar), following tradition.
+(In the worldwide Stabyhoun database Zooeasy, it will be easy to search for the whole litter by "Sjarme".)
+Then, each pup will have a Dutch/Frisian name, followed by the kennel name (fan de Wiide Mar), following tradition.

 A sample name would be "Sjarme Saske fan de Wiide Mar" or "Sjarme Harko fan de Wiide Mar".

 We name the pups immediately because they must be registered early so their registrations are returned in time to sign them over to their new families at 8 weeks of age.
 Of course, you can pick any call name you like!

 Llewyn winning Best in Show at the 2019 Ameri-Can Stabyhoun Specialty, Latrobe, PA; Molly receiving his award from Judge Angelique Plasman.

 Annetje on the shores of Lake Champlain

 Molly and Llewyn at the ready!